Update and Revision History

 Agricultural Resource Management Survey (ARMS) data are usually released and/or revised twice a year.
 This schedule governs updates to the data in the tailored reports, data available in USDA, National Agricultural Statistics Service (NASS)/Economic Research Service (ERS) data enclaves, data used by Memorandum of Understanding holders, and data used by ERS researchers.
 The releases are scheduled for approximately May 31 and November 30 each year.
 Generally, the farm structure and financial data are updated/revised in the fall; any newly available crop surveys are added in the spring and/or fall.

-This page compiles updates and revisions to the data and interface as of a May 27, 2021.
+This page compiles updates and revisions to the data and interface as of September 30, 2022.

 May 27, 2021